artemave/REST-assured/README.markdown

     RestClient.post 'http://localhost:4578/redirects', { pattern: '^/auth', to: 'https://myserver.com/api' }

-  Now request (any method) to http://localhost:4578/auth/services/1 will get redirected to https://myserver.com/api/auth/services/1.
-Provided of course there is no double matched for that fullpath and method.
+  Now request (any verb) to http://localhost:4578/auth/services/1 will get redirected to https://myserver.com/api/auth/services/1.
+Provided of course there is no double matched for that fullpath and verb.
   Much like rewrite rules, redirects are evaluated in order (of creation).
 In UI you can manually rearrange the order.

 ### Storage